Isiala Mbano: Geographical location

 Isiala Mbano is located in the north-eastern area of Imo State capital, Owerri.
 It is traversed by Owerri/Okigwe / Anara/Umuahia and Okigwe/Umuahia high ways.
 It is bounded in the north by Onuimo L.G.A. and some parts of Nwangele L.G.A, in the East by Ehime Mbano L.G.A. and in the south by Ikeduru and Mbaitolu L.G.As respectively.

-It occupies a geographical land mass of 148 sq.
-Kilometers.
+It occupies a geographical land mass of 148 square kilometres (57 square miles).
 It has provisional census figure of 198,736 as at the 2006 census.

 Polygamy in Isiala Mbano

 Polygamy is not an immoral act in the ethical values of the people of Isiala-Mbano.
 Oral interviews were conducted on men and women who practice polygamy and monogamy in the three clan of Isiala-Mbano Local Government Area of Imo State, Nigeria.